amany9000/dJWT/README.md

 A general purpose, Digital Signature-agnostic JWT implementation.
 You can plug in any Digital Signature Algorithm (DSA) using the correct [Signer](https://github.com/amany9000/dJWT/blob/28a64bd25247d4a37eb116208b31be7253a90df2/src/types.ts#L52) and [Verifier](https://github.com/amany9000/dJWT/blob/28a64bd25247d4a37eb116208b31be7253a90df2/src/types.ts#L56) interfaces.

 Compatibile with the current (ECDSA/RSA) and [post-quantum](https://github.com/amany9000/post-quantum-jwt) Digital Signature Schemes (Dilithium/SPHINCS+).
-Tested for several [major blockchains](./examples): EVM-based(ethers/metamask), Polkadot, Bitcoin.
+Tested for several [major blockchains](./examples): EVM-based(ethers/metamask), Polkadot and Bitcoin.

 ## Installation